discordeno/discordeno/docs/content/advanced/customizations.md

 };
 ```

 This code now overrides the `has` method which will check from Redis.
-The basic concept is that the function for `has` takes a table name and a key.
-Using this the `has` method returns whether or not a value exists.
+The basic concept is that the function `has` takes a table name and a key.
+The `has` method returns whether or not a value exists.
 You can do anything you like inside this function, like connecting to a database or any other solution you would like to use.

 Similarily, since we want to use Redis we would want to customize all the methods on the cacheHandlers.
 The current list of methods available are: